yusdacra/neonment/CONTRIBUTING.md

 - The project builds fine with both debug and release templates.
 - The change is tested, and does not create a regression in related parts of the project.

+## Reporting a bug / requesting a feature

+Fill out the related templates in issue tracker.
+Non-reproducable bugs will have a lower priority.